MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ### Customize the Opportunity page

-The Product Visualize solution also contains an optional enhancement that allows salespeople to open the Product Visualize app directly from Dynamics 365 for Sales on their mobile devices.
+The Product Visualize solution also contains an optional enhancement (a control) that allows salespeople to open the Product Visualize app directly from Dynamics 365 for Sales on their mobile devices.
 The control is lightweight and can easily be updated or removed.

 There are numerous ways you can customize your Opportunity page in Dynamics 365 for Sales.
 This procedure provides suggested customizations, but feel free to adapt to your needs: